Lead Forensics vs Leadfeeder

 In a Fortune 500 competitive RFP analyzing 25 million contacts across vendors, an independent consultant concluded that "no other competitor came even close."

-With ZoomInfo, you know the company visited, you have verified direct dials and emails for the buying committee, you can see which technologies they use, and you can tell whether they're researching your category elsewhere on the web.
+For sales teams, the practical difference is immediate.
+With Lead Forensics or Leadfeeder, you know a company visited.
+With ZoomInfo, you know the company visited, you have verified direct dials and emails for the buying committee, you can see which technologies they use, and you can tell whether they are researching your category elsewhere on the web.

 Lead Forensics tracks what happens on your website: which pages visitors viewed, how long they stayed, and when they return.
 This behavioral data helps time outreach well.
+But Lead Forensics only sees your website.
+It cannot tell you what prospects are doing elsewhere.

 Leadfeeder provides similar on-site behavioral tracking with a color-coded engagement score from 1-10 that combines visit behavior with company data quality.